 Your Lens Choice

 The most precise results using state of the art technology.

 Kleiman Evangelista Eye Centers offers patient-friendly financing options for those who do not have Medicare or private insurance.
 If you have questions about financing, one of our financial counselors would be happy to speak with you during your VIP consult appointment.
 Our goal is to work with you to find a payment plan that works for you.

 The type of artificial intraocular lens you pick to replace your cataract-clouded lens can also affect the price of cataract removal surgery.
-If you choose standard cataract surgery with monofocal lenses, most are covered by most insurance plans, though you may still be responsible for deductibles and/or copays.
+If you choose standard cataract surgery with monofocal lenses, most are covered by insurance plans, though you may still be responsible for deductibles and/or copays.

 Selecting a premium intraocular lens like a toric or multifocal lens may increase the price of surgery.
-Both of these lenses provide additional lifestyle benefits — toric lenses correct astigmatism, for instance — but most insurance providers view opting for a premium lens as a personal choice rather than a medical necessity.
+Both of these premium lenses provide additional lifestyle benefits — toric lenses correct astigmatism, for instance — but most insurance providers view opting for a premium lens as a personal choice rather than a medical necessity.
 Your cataract surgeon will discuss your options with you.

 Flexible Financing Options

 If you’re considering having surgery to remove a cataract, we encourage you to schedule a VIP consultation with an ophthalmologist at Kleiman Evangelista Eye Centers of Texas.
 During your consultation, we’ll be able to get a sense for the health of your eyes and provide a recommendation as to your best course of action.